COVID-19 UPDATES AND RESOURCES

 - Click Here for MREC information.

 - Click Here for a list of distance education providers (including the Core Courses) – scroll to page 4 and beyond

 Maine Registries of Deeds: Click Here

 NAR Guidance for REALTORS®: Click Here

-NAR Open House Guidance: Live in-person open houses not currently allowed in Maine due to Governor’s Executive Order.
+NAR Open House Guidance: Live in-person open houses are strongly discouraged in Maine.

 Federal Legislation Regarding Medical and Sick Leave: The federal “Families First Coronavirus Response Act” enacted on March 18 expands family medical leave and paid sick leave for employers and self-employed individuals.
 Click Here for more information.